 The Spinning Top is not inherently bullish or bearish.
 It’s a sign of indecision in the market.
 Its interpretation largely depends on the context of the preceding trend.
 A Spinning Top that appears during an uptrend could indicate buyers are losing control, and a reversal may be forthcoming.
 At the same time, a Spinning Top in a downtrend may signal that sellers are losing steam, and a bullish reversal could be imminent.

 - Understand the Engulfing Candle Stick Pattern

 The spinning top candlestick is an important candlestick that shows the buyer-seller balance on the charts.

 A major drawdown to the spinning top candlestick is that they are common.
-They appear way too often so a lot of false signals will be seen.
-Even if a confirmation candle is waited for as stated above, a reversal might not occur.
+They appear too often, so many false signals will be seen.
+Even if a confirmation candle is waited for, as stated above, a reversal might not occur.

 Also, since this candlestick’s wick are long, stop losses can be rather large which means an increase in risk.

 Lastly, levels for taking profits cannot be easily determined when trading this pattern.
-Although the use of a trailing stop eliminates this issue.
+However, the use of a trailing stop eliminates this issue.